linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 # SOURCES OF DOLLAR RETURN

 The dollar return a bond investor expects to receive takes the form of the periodic interest payments made by the issuer (i.e., the coupon interest payments) and any capital appreciation realized when the bond is sold.
-For example, suppose that an investor buys a 20-year,  $7\%$  coupon bond with a par value of  $1,000 for$ 816.
-Holding this bond until it matures, the investor will receive 40 coupon interest payments of $35, one every 6 months; then at the end of 20 years he will receive $1,000 for the bond he purchased for $816.
-This will result in a capital gain of $184.
-In other words, an investor who buys this bond and holds it to maturity expects a return in the form of 40 semiannual coupon interest payments of $35 and a capital gain of $184.
+For example, suppose that an investor buys a 20-year,  $7\%$  coupon bond with a par value of  \$1,000 for\$ 816.
+Holding this bond until it matures, the investor will receive 40 coupon interest payments of \$35, one every 6 months; then at the end of 20 years he will receive \$1,000 for the bond he purchased for \$816.
+This will result in a capital gain of \$184.
+In other words, an investor who buys this bond and holds it to maturity expects a return in the form of 40 semiannual coupon interest payments of \$35 and a capital gain of \$184.

 There is, however, another potential source for a bond's dollar return that may not be recognized by many investors.
 That source is the interest income that can be realized by reinvesting the coupon interest payments.
-For example, an investor receiving the first  $35 coupon interest payment from the bond issuer must do something with that money.
+For example, an investor receiving the first  \$35 coupon interest payment from the bond issuer must do something with that money.
 If the money is invested in another instrument for the next 19.5 years, this reinvestment will add to the return from holding the bond.
-This is also true for the second coupon interest payment of$ 35, which can be invested for 19 years; and so on for subsequent coupon interest payments.
+This is also true for the second coupon interest payment of\$ 35, which can be invested for 19 years; and so on for subsequent coupon interest payments.
 This

 potential source of return is referred to as the interest-on-interest component of a bond's dollar return.
 In fact, for certain bonds, the interest-on-interest component can represent more than  $80\%$  of a bond's potential dollar return.